bigscience-workshop/Megatron-DeepSpeed/examples/run_evalharness_deepspeed.md

 ```
 if you didn't have one already

-Adjust this to fit the GPU, probably ~12 for 32GB and 4-6 for 16GB
+Adjust this to fit the GPU, probably ~12 for 32GB and 4-6 for 16GB for 1.3B model
 ```
 EVAL_MICRO_BATCH_SIZE=12
 ```